 PHEAA conducts its student loan servicing operations for federally-owned loans as FedLoan Servicing.
 Another arm of PHEAA — AES — guarantees and services a variety of Federal Family Education Loan (FFEL) Program and private student loan products for lending partners.

 FedLoan Servicing stands apart from the other federal student loan servicing companies because it was chosen to help manage the Public Service Loan Forgiveness (PSLF) program.
-Borrowers who submit an Employment Certification form, which the ED advises you do as soon as possible if you’re considering PSLF, will have their federal loans transferred to FedLoan Servicing.
+Borrowers who submit an Employment Certification form — which the Department of Education advises you do as soon as possible if you’re considering PSLF — will have their federal loans transferred to FedLoan Servicing.

 Finding your loan servicer(s)